sakuya712/VBA-Library/doc/English/List class.md

 * Create a new List, leaving only the elements that meet the conditions
 * Works the same as C# Where
 * Since the arrow operator cannot be used in VBA, it is represented by the following enum type
+* The third argument can specify a list of values ​​to be returned.
+If you prepare two lists, you can use it like a dictionary.
+If omitted, its own list will be returned

 **ComparisonOperatorsEnum**
 |  Element name     |  Explanation  |